yurzak/electro_labview_a/README.md

-Program for the electrical characterization of transistors (version 2019)
+LabVIEW program for the electrical characterization of transistors (version 2019)

-Tested on: Windows 7 (32 bit), Labview 2018
+Tested on: Windows 7 (32 bit), LabVIEW 2018

 Voltage: FeelTech FY6800 signal generator